xopz/ApiChassis/readme.md

 ### Build the Nuget Package

 To build the Nuget package we choose to use Docker images.
-Theres a predefined scripts to help to build the required Nuget tool Docker image and to pack the Nuget as an template.
+There's a predefined scripts to help to build the required Nuget tool Docker image and to pack the Nuget as an template.
 To make and build locally (even on Linux or macOS):

 ```sh